missingpages/AI-Teacher/README.md

 - To start backend api server
   - cd into src
   - Run "python api.py"
+    The backend api service will be available at http://127.0.0.1:5000

 - To start GUI
   - cd into src